Important Disclaimer

 What This Means

 About 18% of homebuilt accidents happen during test flights or the early hours of a new aircraft's life.
-Engine-initiated accidents account for 33.8% of test flight accidents vs the fleet average.
-Non-builder pilots who purchase completed homebuilts have a significantly higher fatal accident percentage (40.0%) compared to builder-pilots (29.9%), likely due to unfamiliarity with the aircraft's systems and handling characteristics.
+Engine-initiated accidents account for 33.9% of test flight accidents vs the fleet average.
+Non-builder pilots who purchase completed homebuilts have a significantly higher fatal accident percentage (39.9%) compared to builder-pilots (30.2%), which may be related to unfamiliarity with the aircraft's systems, differences in maintenance awareness, or other factors not captured in this data.